BZoennchen/ct-book/_sources/chapters/02-2/2-formal-science.md

 (sec-information-cs)=
 # Strukturwissenschaften

+(sec-informationtheorie)=
 ## Nachrichtentechnik

 1948 griff Claude E. Shannon den physikalischen Begriff der *Entropie* auf und übetrug ihn auf die Nachrichtenübertragung.
 Sein Modell prägte die Informatik über viele Jahre und ist heute noch relevant.
 Es ist äußerst wichtig zu verstehen, dass es Shannon um die *Informationsübertragung* ging.
 Sie ist für sein Modell von zentraler Bedeutung.
-So schreibt er in {cite}`shannon:1948`:

 >Frequently the messages have meaning; that is, they refer to or are correlated according to some system with certain physical or conceptual entities.
 These semantic aspects of communication are irrelevant to the engineering problem.
 The significant aspect is that the actual message is one selected from a set of possible messages.
-The system must be designed to operate for each possible selection, not just the one which will actually be chosen since this is unknown at the time of design -- Claude E. Shannon
+The system must be designed to operate for each possible selection, not just the one which will actually be chosen since this is unknown at the time of design -- {cite}`shannon:1948`

-Shannon war sich bewusst, dass zur Information auch Ihre Bedeutung (Semantik) gehört, doch befand er diese für die *Informationsübertragung* über ein Medium als irrelevant.
+Shannon war sich bewusst, dass zur Information auch Ihre Bedeutung ([Semantik](def-semantik-semiotik)) gehört, doch befand er diese für die *Informationsübertragung* über ein Medium als irrelevant.

 Die Übertragung besteht dabei aus mehreren Teilen: